aalexli1/didactic-barnacle/README.md

 - `scripts/` holds portable bash scripts for common tasks.
 - `make` targets wrap scripts for a simple, consistent UX.

+## Config and Env

+- App config: `config/app.example.yaml` includes placeholders like `${VAR:-default}`.
+Standard YAML loaders don't expand these.
+Either:
+  - Preprocess into `config/app.yaml` using a template step in your build/deploy pipeline; or
+  - Resolve environment variables in your application code at startup and ignore `${...}` in YAML.
+- `.env` loading: `scripts/dev.sh` loads `.env` safely by parsing literal `KEY=VALUE` pairs (with optional quotes).
+It does not execute shell code or support complex shell expansions.
+- Shell compatibility: Scripts are written for `bash`.
+If invoked via `sh`, they will re-exec under `bash` automatically.

 ## Next Steps

 - Replace `src/index.js` with your actual app (Node, Python, etc.).
 - Pick and configure a test runner (e.g., Vitest/Jest, Pytest, etc.).
 - Add CI later if needed.